 Several surrounding states explicitly require youth to receive credit for time spent in detention while awaiting their adjudication (sidebar).
-Doing so in Virginia would be a substantial policy change, but Virginia could expressly require judges to consider the amount of time a youth has already spent in detention when making their disposition decisions.
+Doing so in Virginia would be a

+Georgia, South Carolina, and West Virginia require youth who are adjudicated delinquent to receive credit for time spent in detention prior to their adjudication. substantial policy change, but Virginia could expressly require judges to consider the amount of time a youth has already spent in detention when making their disposition decisions.
 Because there is currently no expectation that youth receive credit for time spent in detention prior to adjudication, the system may be overly punitive in some cases by requiring youth to spend a longer time in secure confinement than necessary for accountability and rehabilitative purposes.